city41/lbmini/README.md

 ## How to play the mini game

-- Button A: will exit the mini game back to the cut editor if you don't use the ROM hack
 - Button B: kick a life saver
 - Button D: reset the level